SUTENT® (su TENT)

 - you feel faint or lightheaded, or you pass out

 - feel your heart beat is irregular or fast

 - High blood pressure.
 High blood pressure is common with SUTENT and may sometimes be severe.
 Follow your healthcare provider's instructions about having your blood pressure checked regularly.
 Call your healthcare provider if your blood pressure is high, or if you have any of the following signs or symptoms of high blood pressure:

 - change in vision

 - Bleeding problems.
 Bleeding is common with SUTENT, but SUTENT can also cause severe bleeding problems that can lead to death.
+Your healthcare provider will monitor you for bleeding and may do blood tests if needed.
 Call your healthcare provider right away if you have any of these symptoms or a serious bleeding problem during treatment with SUTENT, including:

 - painful, swollen stomach (abdomen)

 - vomiting blood